 Leaders in the Office of Enrollment Management work in strategic partnership to provide students with a positive, practical experience throughout all stages of the university enrollment experience.
 Each brings a wealth of knowledge, experience, and commitment to this collaborative effort.

-Kelly Alber-Drake is the budget and finance manager in the Office of Enrollment Management.
+Kelly Alber-Drake is the director of budget and finance in the Office of Enrollment Management.
 In this role, she oversees business operations in the areas of finance, facility operations, and associated support services.
 She works closely with OEM unit directors to guide short-term and long-term budgetary and business planning.

 Prior to joining OEM, Alber-Drake held a number of finance-related roles at the U-M since 2000, including senior business administrator in the Office of Undergraduate Admissions and budgeting intermediate supervisor for Michigan Administrative Information Services.